nilaygautam2007/PapeRet/README.md

 ├── custom_ranker.py          # Ranking and scoring algorithms
 ├── relevance.py              # Relevance evaluation and testing
-├── llama_tokenise_rag.py     # LLAMA integration for summarization and query extraction ├── relevance.py              # Rough notebook used to create miscellaneous files and tests ├── ArXiv/                    # Scripts for obtaining paper corpus and text from ArXiv.
+├── llama_tokenise_rag.py     # LLAMA integration for summarization and query extraction ├── scratch_and_other_prep.ipynb # Rough notebook used to create miscellaneous files and tests ├── ArXiv/                    # Scripts for obtaining paper corpus and text from ArXiv.
 ├── OpenAlex/                 # Scripts for fetching metadata of seed papers, their references, and scraping text from 15 websites.
 └── README.md                 # Project documentation